isocia/isocia.github.io/OlderClass.md

 <a href="https://docs.google.com/document/d/1-EzRI5yUmuXGpIVbbbkTTZytgLP2azMivvRSYm4lZsk/edit?usp=sharing" target="_blank">Shamāʾil Al-Nabī ﷺ</a>

-* Quiz on the Physical Descriptions of The Prophet ﷺ (October 21, 2017)
+* Quiz on the manner of eating of The Prophet ﷺ (March 17, 2018)

 #### Extra Credit - Due before Final Exam:
-* **_Shamāʾil Class_**: Come up with an intresting way to present The Beautiful Physical Characteristics of The Prophet ﷺ.
-Amount: $5 - $20.
+* **_Prayer Charts_** Every week we are having the students fill out a prayer chart.
+If they come in with a prayer chart with all prayers being prayed on time, they will receive $10 of extra credit.
+If they come in with less than 7 late prayers, they will receive $5.
+If by the end of the semester they have prayed every single prayer on time, we will give them $100 of extra credit.

+* **_Shamāʾil Class_**: Make and bring one of the following food items that The Prophet ﷺ loved to class.
+BBQ/Roasted goat, ḥays (yogurt, dates, honey, wheat/gronola), milk+dates+honey drink, spiced grains (barley, olive oil, crushed pepper and spices) Amount: $10-$20/per item.

-* **_Shamāʾil Class_**: Attend "<a href="https://servantsofthebeloved.com/nextevent/thequran.html" target="_blank">The Beloved ﷺ and The Qurʾān</a>" at UCI.
+* **_Shamāʾil Class_**: Attend "<a href="https://servantsofthebeloved.com/nextevent.html" target="_blank">The Beloved ﷺ and The Ramaḍān</a>" at UCI.
 Write what you leanred and turn it in the day of, or during PTC.
 Teachers will be able to take students from ISOC to UCI and back.
-Amount: $10.

-* **_Tafsīr Class_**: Take one sūrah we have covered so far and and write a 250 word essay on it's importance and the lessons we can take from it.
-Amount: $10.

-* **_Tafsīr Class_**: Research and write about the correlation between the first section (5 verses) of Sūrah al-ʿĀdiyāt and the second section.
 Amount: $20.

- * **_Ṣaḥābah Class_**: What is the importance of the Ṣaḥābah in our religion?
-Why is it important for us to learn about the Sahabah in the first place?
-Please provide specific examples from the lives of the Ṣaḥābah we have so far discussed in class to show the contributions they have made to Islam.
-Required length: minimum 250 words.
-Amount $10.

-* Have one of your parents sign up for <a href="https://goo.gl/forms/4yaSA4RYYBuw4bz13" target="_blank">Parent-Teacher Conference Jan 6, 2017</a>
+* **_Shamāʾil Class_**: Attend "<a href="https://servantsofthebeloved.com/nextevent.html" target="_blank">The Beloved ﷺ and The Ramaḍān</a>" at UCI.
+Students will have an oppurtunity to give a 5 minute talk about what they've learned in their Shamāʾil Class and present it at the event.
+Amount: $20.

+* **_Tafsīr Class_**

+ * **_Ṣaḥābah Class_**